Black History Month @ MPL 2018 Published on: February 1, 2017

 Celebrate Black History Month at Montclair Public Library!
-Check out the list of events taking place this February.
+There is so much to celebrate, we couldn’t fit it all in one month.
+Check out the list of events taking place this February & March:

 We invite everyone to celebrate African American authors by participating in an African American Read-In!
 Choose your favorite passage from a book, poem, or speech by an African American and sign up for a two-minute time slot to read your chosen piece aloud.
 Join us as we come together to read, hear, and shine a spotlight on African American literature.
 Please email email@example.com to sign up and submit your reading.
 To attend without reading a passage, please register.

 Before She Was Harriet

 Hear award-winning children’s book author/illustrator duo Lesa Cline-Ransome and James Ransome talk about their new book Before She Was Harriet, the story of Harriet Tubman.
 Together the Ransome’s have written a number of books including Words Set Me Free: The Story of Young Frederick Douglass, Benny Goodman & Teddy Wilson: Taking the Stage as the First Black-and-White Jazz Band in History, and Just a Lucky So and So: The Story of Louis Armstrong.
 Books will be available for purchase at the event through Watchung Booksellers.
 Register.

 Thursday, February 22 at 6pm

 Alice Hooe Foster, the first African American woman to graduate from Montclair High School, contributed greatly to Montclair’s social justice initiatives in the early 20th century, including the founding of a YWCA for African American women and girls.
 Montclair resident, former teacher, and historian Betty Holloway will share her extensive research on Foster’s life and contributions to the community at this evening presentation.
 Register.

 Saturday, February 24 at 1pm